Table of Contents

 It becomes difficult for the sonographer to capture the baby is stubborn and idle.
 At times like these, the scan would be postponed until the baby becomes active.

-How do I change my baby’s position for anomaly scan?
+How do I change my baby’s position in anomaly scan?

-If you are an awaiting mother, and have a stubborn child who makes it difficult for everyone in the scan room?
-Then your most asked question would be ‘how to change my baby’s position in anomaly scan’.
+If you are an awaiting mother and your baby is not in a proper position, then your most asked question would be ‘how to change my baby’s position in an anomaly scan’.

 What should I do before anomaly scan?